KohaILS/koha-manual-zh-cn/source/systempreferences.rst

    and staff will be able to expand them if needed.

--  If you would rather completely hide sections, without the possibility of expanding them, enter the field names in :ref:`BorrowerUnwantedFields`.
+-  If you would rather completely hide sections, without the possibility of expanding them, enter the field names in :ref:`BorrowerUnwantedField`.

 .. _patronduplicatematchingaddfields-label: